-With three-quarters of Americans overweight or obese, the rising incidence of the constellation of obesity, dyslipidemia, heart disease, and diabetes in women is a critical public health issue [146].
-Diabetes is a major source of morbidity, mortality, and economic burden in the United States, yet it can frequently be prevented by lifestyle changes [163].
+With three-quarters of Americans overweight or obese, the rising incidence of the constellation of obesity, dyslipidemia, heart disease, and diabetes in women is a critical public health issue [145].
+Diabetes is a major source of morbidity, mortality, and economic burden in the United States, yet it can frequently be prevented by lifestyle changes [162].
 Public health education marketed toward women that includes information about weight management, exercise, controlling blood glucose levels, and preventive diabetic health may reduce the incidence of diabetes.
-In 2021, the FDA approved semaglutide injection for chronic weight management in adults with obesity or overweight with at least one weight-related condition, including high blood pressure, type 2 diabetes, or high cholesterol [164].
+In 2021, the FDA approved semaglutide injection for chronic weight management in adults with obesity or overweight with at least one weight-related condition, including high blood pressure, type 2 diabetes, or high cholesterol [163].
+Semaglutide is approved as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes [27].
+It may be administered orally or intravenously.
+The oral dose is 3 mg once daily for 30 days, after which it is increased to 7 mg once daily.
+The dose may be increased to 14 mg once daily after the initial 30 days if the 7 mg dose does not achieve glycemic goals [27].
+Intravenous administration is 0.25 mg once weekly for four weeks, after which it is increased to 0.5 mg once weekly.
+It may be increased to 1 mg once weekly after the initial four weeks if glycemic goals are not achieved at the lower dose [27].
+Semaglutide is contraindicated in individuals with a family history of medullary thyroid carcinoma and in patients with multiple endocrine neoplasia syndrome type 2.
+Side effects include abdominal pain, nausea, diarrhea, and vomiting.
+Use should be discontinued for two or more months prior to a planned pregnancy [27].